Associate Professor of Social Sciences (Politics)

 Associate Professor Nomi Claire Lazar is a political theorist and the author of a variety of books and articles in the areas of political thought, legal theory and public policy.
-Raised in a politically conscious family in Canada’s capital city, Ottawa, Assoc Prof Lazar has had a lifelong fascination with strategy and political ethics, and with the ways in which institutions and rules interact with individual choices.
+Raised in a politically engaged family in Canada’s capital city, Ottawa, Assoc Prof Lazar has strong interests in rhetoric, strategy and political ethics, and with the ways in which institutions and rules interact with individual choices.

 Assoc Prof Lazar holds a BA (Hons) in Philosophy from Trinity College, University of Toronto.
-After completing an MA in Legal and Political Theory at the School of Public Policy, University College, London, she worked in the Criminal Law Policy section of the Department of Justice, Canada.
+After completing an MA in Legal and Political Theory at the School of Public Policy, University College London, she worked in the Criminal Law Policy section of the Department of Justice, Canada.
 She has also worked for and consulted with governments in the areas of conservation and regulatory policy.
 In 2005, Assoc Prof Lazar completed a PhD in Political Science from Yale University with a dissertation on emergency powers and crisis government.
 She served as Harper-Schmidt Collegiate Assistant Professor at the University of Chicago (2005 – 2008) and as Canadian Bicentennial Visiting Fellow at Yale University (2008 – 2009) before returning to her hometown of Ottawa where she began teaching at the Graduate School of Public and International Affairs in 2009.
-Assoc Prof Lazar is an avid traveller with a particular love for all things Southeast Asian.
+Assoc Prof Lazar is an avid traveler, with a longstanding love for Southeast Asia.

 Assoc Prof Lazar’s research interests include crisis government and states of emergency; comparative constitutions, particularly constitutional legitimacy and the rhetoric of constitutional preambles; political rhetoric and political symbols; the politics of time and of time technologies; calendar reform in political context; comparative imperial strategy; human rights and corporate social responsibility (CSR); and criminal law policy.

 Books (Single Author Monographs)

 States of Emergency in Liberal Democracies.
-(Cambridge: Cambridge University Press, 2009).
+(Cambridge University Press, 2009).

 Chapters in Peer Reviewed, Edited Books

 “Constitutional Preambles and the Politics of an Uncertain Future,” Lyana Francot & Luigi Corrias eds.
 Temporality and the Law (Routledge, 2018)

-“Prerogative Power in Rome: Flexible Modes for a Flexible Order”, Extra-Legal Power and Legitimacy, Kleinerman, Benjamin & Clement Fatovic, (Oxford: Oxford University Press, 2013).
+“Prerogative Power in Rome: Flexible Modes for a Flexible Order”, Extra-Legal Power and Legitimacy, Kleinerman, Benjamin & Clement Fatovic, (Oxford University Press, 2013).